atomvm/AtomVM/src/platforms/rtems/boards/grisp2/README.md

 `COPYING`.
 Original notices and binding-header license alternatives remain in the source archive.
 Keep this metadata, license, and corresponding source archive with redistributed DTBs.

+The accompanying `.license` files provide machine-readable copyright and licensing notices for the DTB and source archive.
+Canonical license texts are in the repository's `LICENSES` directory.